DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 })

 export class ToDoComponent implements OnInit, OnDestroy {
-    // initialize container for Toolbar
+    // container for Toolbar
     @ViewChild("toolbar_container", { static: true }) toolbar_container!: ElementRef;
-    // initialize container for To Do List
+    // container for To Do List
     @ViewChild("todo_container", { static: true }) todo_container!: ElementRef;

     private _todo!: ToDo;
     private _toolbar!: Toolbar;

     ngOnInit() {
-        // initialize the To Do List component this._todo = new ToDo(this.todo_container.nativeElement, {});
+        // initialize To Do List
+        this._todo = new ToDo(this.todo_container.nativeElement, {});

-        // initialize the Toolbar component
+        // initialize Toolbar
         this._toolbar = new Toolbar(this.toolbar_container.nativeElement, {
             api: this._todo.api,
             // other configuration properties